 I confess I’ve developed an addiction to Korean Drama.
 For a long time I have enjoyed movies produced or set in foreign countries.
 I suppose it gives me a bit of a travel fix while I’m at home.
 So when my daughter moved to Seoul, she suggested I watch a Korean drama to see a bit of what her new city was like.
 I started watching “The Coffee Prince,” and soon I was hooked.

 The Korean Wave (also known as Hallyu) refers to the massive popularity of South Korean dramas (and Korean pop music/K-pop) since about 2000.
 This global wave has spread across Asia, into Latin America, the Middle East, Africa, Eastern Europe and to at least a couple of baby boomers I know in the Western world.

 Korean TV dramas are usually around 20 episodes, which allows time to develop the story and characters, but there is a conclusion in sight, unlike most North American TV dramas.
 There are a variety of genres, but the ones I’ve watched are romantic comedies.
 They reflect everyday Korean life in the same way Hollywood movies reflect life in the west, but still, for an outsider they do provide a glimpse into Korean society.

-I watch dramas on Viki.com, but there are other online options as well, and some are showing now on Netflix.
+I started out watching dramas on Viki.com, but there are other online options, and several are showing now on Netflix.
 The drama images below link to the official sites, but if you want to watch with English subtitles you will need to watch on a secondary site such as Netflix or Viki.

 If you enjoy romantic comedy and are looking for a fun escape with a touch of foreign culture, here are a few of my recommendations.